jamesodwyer/GDS-M/guidelines/README.md

 ---

 **Last Updated:** 2025-01-15
 **Status:** All foundations complete.
-Design tokens removed from all guidelines - will be added in a later update.
+Design-system value tables removed for now; will be added in a later update.